angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 of countermagic or a Chalice of the Void X = 2.
 It fits very neatly into the shell and can be incorporated into many of the piles that are made.
-Lists will run between zero and one of them, sometimes in the sideboard but mostly in the main deck.
+Lists will run between zero and one of them, sometimes in the sideboard but mostly in the maindeck.
 Although it can tap for {C} it is not considered to be counted towards your land count and should instead be considered as a spell.
 It can have some extra utility if you are running a creature package by allowing you to cast those creatures with it.
 Good in heavy {U} metas.

 ### Pact of Negation